nodejs/node/doc/api/policy.md

 development and may have some valid usage in production, but should be used only with care after auditing a module to ensure its behavior is valid.

-Similar to `"exports"` in `package.json` dependencies can also be specified to be objects containing conditions which branch how dependencies are loaded.
-In the above example `"http"` will be allowed when the `"import"` condition is part of loading it.
+Similar to `"exports"` in `package.json`, dependencies can also be specified to be objects containing conditions which branch how dependencies are loaded.
+In the preceding example, `"http"` will be allowed when the `"import"` condition is part of loading it.

 A value of `null` for the resolved value will cause the resolution to fail.
-This can be used to ensure some kinds dynamic access are explicitly prevented.
+This can be used to ensure some kinds of dynamic access are explicitly prevented.

-Unknown values for the resolved module location will cause failure, but are not guaranteed to be forwards compatible.
+Unknown values for the resolved module location will cause failure but are not guaranteed to be forwards compatible.

 #### Example: Patched dependency